 Critical Email Marketing Do’s and Don’ts for Professional Services

-Email marketing has proven to be an effective strategy for maintaining relationships with leads and encouraging clients to become repeat clients.
+Email marketing has proven to be an effective strategy for maintaining relationships with prospects and encouraging clients to become repeat clients.
 However, the personal nature of the email inbox can sometimes require email marketers to walk a fine line between doing too much and doing too little.

 This list of do’s and don’ts will help you break free from the constant “should I?” or “shouldn’t I?” questions about email marketing.